yonihod/periapt/readme.md

 **Please provide detailed instuctions regarding:**
 1. How to use your API.
 2. How to run your server from your source code (e.g `npm install && tsc && PORT=3000 node dist`).
-3. How to publish changes to the public API.
+3. How to publish changes.

 This exercise consists of parts.
 Make sure you're completely done with each part before moving on to the next.
 As a tip, you're advised to make a different commit/branch for every part to make sure you have a stable, working version for each part.